DeepLearnXMU/WDCNMT/README.md

 Similarly, vocabularies for English-French translation can be obtained in the same way.

-And also, it's preferred, but not required to initialize encoder-backward decoder component with pretrained parameters in the proposed model of this work.
+And also, it's required to initialize the pretrained parameters in the proposed model of this work.

 ### Training